KayKv10/RankForge/MASTER_PLAN.md

    - Value: Data portability, analysis in other tools
    - Complexity: Low
    - Estimated effort: 3-4 hours

+9. **Claim Unknown Player History**
+   - Value: Convert a recurring unknown player's match history to a named player
+   - Use case: Someone who was initially "Unknown" becomes a regular, want to merge their history
+   - Implementation: Create endpoint to reassign all MatchParticipant records from Unknown player to a target player, then recalculate ratings from the earliest affected match forward
+   - Complexity: Medium (requires rating recalculation cascade)
+   - Estimated effort: 6-8 hours (depends on match update cascade from Phase 1)

 ### Long-term Vision (6+ months)